2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/greg_doucette/status/1283029721077424130

-### Police pepper-spray and kneel on protestors | July 13th
+### Police pepper-spray and kneel on protesters | July 13th

 After declaring the protest a riot and firing tear gas, police made several violent arrests.
-Footage shows officers tackling 2 protestors and kneeling on them to arrest them.
-They also fire pepper spray indiscriminately, at both the arrestees and other protestors.
-One officer is falling over tackling a protestor while discharging pepper spray.
-Protestors can be heard shouting that police allegedly ripped off a protestor's mask to pepper spray her.
+Footage shows officers tackling 2 protesters and kneeling on them to arrest them.
+They also fire pepper spray indiscriminately, at both the arrestees and other protesters.
+One officer is falling over tackling a protester while discharging pepper spray.
+Protesters can be heard shouting that police allegedly ripped off a protester's mask to pepper spray her.

 tags: pepper-spray, spray, protester, tackle, arrest, knee